You’ll be judged for a variety of reasons as you move through life; with a sizable portion of those judgments fueled by a suspicion of some sort.

-Your choice of style can be looked down on and judged.
-Your choice of words will attract some and scare others away.
-You may say things which strengthen your perceived innocence, or can serve to draw suspicion.
-The suspicion others may have of you can touch on many aspects.
+Your choice of style can be looked down on and scoffed at.
+Your choice of verbiage will attract some and scare others away.
+You may say things which strengthen your perceived innocence, or serve to draw suspicion.
+The suspicion others may have of you can touch on various traits.
 They’ll sometimes suspect you to be a liar, and sometimes a lazy worker.
-Suspicions of you may manifest themselves in others talking behind your back and checking every move you make.
+Suspicion of you may manifest itself in others talking behind your back and checking every move you make.

 Highlight Your Mundane Good Work and Good Traits

 Suspicion will draw eyes to watch the acts you partake in daily.
 Whether that be at home, at work, or in society at large, rising suspicion out of others is a way to draw attention toward what you do well.
 If for example, you’re a good worker who has given rise to suspicion at work, it will be an opportunity for you to showcase your working habits.
 Suspicion thereby, is an effective way to draw attention to your everyday efforts when other methods fail to do so.

 The notion is akin to looking for a dead mouse in the attic and finding an old, dusted over box of jewelry once you go up and check.
 If you were to set out looking for a box of jewels from the beginning, your act of finding it would feel good, but wouldn’t be a surprise.
 Going up to the attic to investigate a foul smell, expecting a dead mouse, only then to find a box of jewels will induce a more positive feeling.